 1. LOCATION OF SERVERS AND TRANSFER OF INFORMATION: SPECIAL ALERT TO NON–UNITED STATES USERS

 Our servers are located in the United States.
-If you are located outside the United States, be aware that the information you provide us will be transferred to the United States and that the law applicable to the protection of User Information in the United States may be different from the laws of your jurisdiction.
+While we strive to be fully compliant with international privacy laws like the European Union’s GDPR, if you are located outside the United States, be aware that the information you provide us will be transferred to the United States and that the law applicable to the protection of User Information in the United States may be different from the laws of your jurisdiction.
 By using the Network or providing us with information through it, you consent to this transfer and to the collection, storage, processing, and use of your information in the United States as described in this Privacy Statement and the Terms of Service.

-In this Privacy Statement, the personal information you provide to Humanities Commons and your activity on the Network that we record is referred to as “User Information.”
+In this Privacy Statement, the personal information you provide to Humanities Commons when you create and use an account, including information about your activity on the Network that we record, is referred to as “User Information.”

-When you use Google to authenticate, the log-in process takes place on Google’s servers.
+i.
+Google.
+When you use Google to create and authenticate your account, the log-in process takes place on Google’s servers.
 Humanities Commons receives the following information:

 - Your unique Google identifier, a string of digits that identifies your account